Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase I: Early Diagnosis

 \subsubsection{Smart Helmet}

-Using a wearable smart helmet with a thermal camera has shown acceptable results considering the lower human interactions compared to the infrared thermometer gun \cite{Abdulrazaq2020}.
-When the high temperature is detected by the thermal camera on the smart helmet, the location and the image of the person's face are taken by an optical camera and then sent to the assigned mobile device with an alarm as shown in Fig. \ref{image:smartHelmet}, so that the health officer can distinguish the infected person, and authorities can take action.
-In this model, while a health officer is capturing the crowd, he/she has access to the temperature, personal information, dark spot visioning, and facial recognition of the people in the crowd.
-All of the captured data will remain on the helmet\cite{Mohammed2020}.
-Additionally, Google Location History can be incorporated with the smart helmet to find the places visited by the suspected person after detection \cite{Ruktanonchai2018}.
+During \mbox{COVID-19} pandemic, using wearable smart helmets with a thermal camera has shown to be safer compared to an infrared thermometer gun due to lower human interactions \cite{mohammed2020toward}.
+In this device, when the high temperature is detected by the thermal camera on the smart helmet, the location and the image of the person's face are taken by an optical camera.
+Then, they are sent to the assigned mobile device with an alarm as shown in Fig. \ref{image:smartHelmet}, so that the health officer can distinguish the infected person, and authorities can take action \cite{mohammed2020novel}.
+Additionally, Google Location History can be incorporated with the smart helmet to find the places visited by the suspected person after detection \cite{ruktanonchai2018using}.
 Countries such as China, UAE, and Italy have implemented this wearable device to monitor crowds within two meters from passers-by\cite{helmetUse2020}.
 Interestingly, this model has shown good results.
-For example, KC N901 is one of the smart helmets produced by a Chinese company that has an accuracy of 96 percent for high body temperature detection deployed by the above countries \cite{helmetUse2020}.
+For example, KC N901 is a smart helmet produced in China that has an accuracy of 96 percent for high body temperature detection \cite{helmetUse2020}.